genomicepidemiology/flankophile/README.md

 ```

-### Running the pipeline
+### Running the pipeline with Snakemake

-Enter the flankophile folder.
+Enter the flankophile directory.

 Make sure you have the prerequisites.